yalawar-siddu/quiz/Readme.txt

    ------------------------------------------------------------------------------
    You would see output something like below

-   LongestCompundWord:  ethylenediaminetetraacetates
+   LongestCompundWord:  antidisestablishmentarianisms

-   Length:  28
+   Length:  29

-   lcwSubWords are:   et hyle ne di ami ne tetra acetates
+   lcwSubWords are:   an ti dis establishmentarianisms

    Total Time taken 1.9571119s
    ------------------------------------------------------------------------------